cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/framework-exten/loadbalance.md

 Kitex provides two LoadBalancers:

+1. WeightedRoundRobin
+2. InterleavedWeightedRoundRobin（kitex >= v0.7.0）
-1. WeightedRandom
+3. WeightedRandom
-2. ConsistentHash
+4. ConsistentHash
+5. Tagging Based

-These two LoadBalancers can cover most of the use cases, but you can also customize your own LoadBalancer if they doesn't meet your needs.
+These LoadBalancers can cover most of the use cases, but you can also customize your own LoadBalancer if they doesn't meet your needs.

 ## Interface